-When you want to get down to the fundamentals, Start Stop Continue is a simple technique for an action-oriented retrospective meeting that encourages participants to come up with practical ideas for team-based improvement and action items you implement right away.
+When you want to get down to the fundamentals, Start Stop Continue is a simple retrospective technique method for an action-oriented retrospective meeting that encourages participants to come up with practical ideas for team-based improvement.

 Focus the team on creating a list of concrete actions it can take to improve